fribbels/Fribbels-Epic-7-Optimizer/README.md

 ## Requirements
 - 64-bit Windows or MacOS
 - Java 8, 64-Bit installed (Please download if you don't yet have it: https://java.com/en/download/manual.jsp.
 For Windows, use the 'Windows Offline (64-bit)' installer)

+Check out the step-by-step video guide on how to install the app: https://www.youtube.com/watch?v=bDjP5eiOfK0

 _________________

 - [Fribbels Epic 7 Gear Optimizer](#fribbels-epic-7-gear-optimizer)